meltano/cloud-docs/docs/meltano_cloud.md

 ## Region

-Meltano cloud's primary region today is in `us-west-2` Oregon.
+The primary AWS region hosting Meltano Cloud is `us-west-2` (Oregon, US).

 Future plans include expanding into an EU region (timing is TBD).